pppiyo/pppiyo/README.md

 🌱  YL is.. currently learning **Operating Systems** (**building a Weenix system, loving it**)

-⚡  Fun fact: "piyo" comes from an anime character, a cute little bird which in emergency will evolve into a phoenix to protect its friends.
+⚡  Fun fact: "piyo" comes from an anime character, a cute little bird who in emergency will evolve into a phoenix to protect its friends.

 ✨  **Hope you will enjoy my software one day** :grin: